matrix-org/matrix-spec-proposals/proposals/2962-spaces-access-control.md

   expansion increases the attack surface anyway by letting members in other rooms dictate who's allowed into your room.

+* The peek server has significant power.
+For example, a poorly chosen peek server could lie about the space membership and add an `@evil_user:example.org`.

 ## Unstable prefix

 The following mapping will be used for identifiers in this MSC during